 We all know how wonderful it is to be around a purring cat.
-Is there anything more soothing than to be lulled to sleep or woken up by the sound of purring, I don’ t know what it is.
-But a cat’s purr is not only calming and relaxing.
-Research shows that the cat’s purr has healing properties and can actually heal bones, muscles and tendons.
+If there’s anything more soothing than to be lulled to sleep or woken up by the sound of purring, I don’ t know what it is.
+But a cat’s purr is not only calming and relaxing: research shows that the cat’s purr has healing properties and can actually heal bones, muscles and tendons.

-In a 2006 study conducted by Fauna Communications, researchers found that the frequency of a cat’s purr (between 25 and 140 Hz), covers the same frequencies that are therapeutic for bone growth and fracture healing, pain relief, swelling reduction, wound healing, muscle growth and repair, tendon repair, and mobility of joints.
+In a 2006 study conducted by Fauna Communications, researchers found that the frequency of a cat’s purr is between 25 and 140 Hz.
+This covers the same frequencies that are therapeutic for bone growth and fracture healing, pain relief, swelling reduction, wound healing, muscle growth and repair, tendon repair, and mobility of joints.
 This would support the theory that purring is not just self-soothing for cats, but is actually a form of self-healing.

 The researchers at Fauna Communications believe that it’s possible that evolution has provided the felines of this world with a natural healing mechanism for bones and other organs.
 From the Fauna Communications website: